edwinb-ai/edwinb-ai/README.md

 # Edwin Bedolla :computer:

 ## Education
-- BSc. in Physics, graduated with honors.
+- BSc. in Physics.
-- MSc in Applied Sciences, my thesis (Cum Laude) can be read [here](https://github.com/edwinb-ai/masters-thesis) or in the [arXiv](https://arxiv.org/abs/2201.05089).
+- MSc in Applied Sciences, my thesis can be read [here](https://github.com/edwinb-ai/masters-thesis) or in the [arXiv](https://arxiv.org/abs/2201.05089).
 - **Currently:** PhD candidate at Utrecht University in Prof. Marjolein Dijkstra's group.